Dallas-Murawski/SportsBettingProject/README.md

 ## 📊 Key Insights
 Some of the trends analyzed in this project include:
 ✔️ How often betting lines (Over/Under, Spread, Moneyline) beat expectations
-✔️ League-specific trends in betting accuracy and profitability
-✔️ How different teams perform against the spread
+✔️ League-specific trends in betting accuracy and performance ✔️ How different teams perform against the spread

 More details and insights can be found in the **Tableau Story** linked above.